Frequently Asked Questions

 A small percentage of the current aircraft fleet may require modifications either to their operating limitations or the hardware to allow safe use of unleaded fuels.
 This is being addressed via the Research, Development, and Innovation and the Unleaded Fuel Evaluation and Authorization pillars of EAGLE.
 To learn more, please reference UAT ARC Final Report – Part I Body, various parts of Section III and FAA UAT ARC Final Report Part II Appendicies.

-The EAGLE initiative is modeled after CAAFI (Commercial Aviation Alternative Fuels Initiative) and overseen by an executive committee that comprises senior leaders in aviation and the FAA.
-Work on the EAGLE initiative is organized into four pillars, each led by an industry expert or government leader.
+The EAGLE initiative will be modeled after CAAFI (Commercial Aviation Alternative Fuels Initiative) and will be led by an Executive Director selected jointly by industry and government.
+Work on the EAGLE initiative will be organized in four pillars, each led by an industry expert or government leader.

 Many aircraft in the current general aviation fleet need 100-octane fuel in order to avoid engine detonation and catastrophic engine failure.
 Lead has long been used as an additive to boost fuel octane, allowing these aircraft to fly safely.
 Finding a suitable unleaded substitute has long been a goal of the general aviation industry and the FAA.
 While the mission has been challenging, there has been recent progress.
 As important, the unleaded transition must be safe and smart, and airports and communities must provide a supply of 100 low-lead (100LL) for all aircraft to fly safely during this transition.